Hamiltonian Floer theory on surfaces: Elements of Floer theory and linking

 will be said to be a \textbf{positive asymptotic representative} of $u$ if $u(s,t) = Exp(U^+(s))(t)$ for all $(s,t) \in [R, \infty) \times S^1$, where $Exp$ is as in Section \ref{LocalLinkSec}.
 The notion of a \textbf{negative asymptotic representative} of $u$,

-is defined in the obvious analogous manner. \end{defn} Every Floer-type cylinder considered in this paper admits, due to exponential convergence at the ends, essentially unique positive and negative asymptotic representatives, determined up to a restriction of the domains of $U^\pm$ to larger values of $|R|$.
-The main result that we will need from \cite{Si08} is the following (this is Theorem $2.2$ of the quoted work, paraphrased for our setting) \begin{thm} Let $(H,J)$ be Floer regular, $x \in Per_0(H)$ and let $u, v$ solve Equation \ref{sFE} for $s >> 0$ (resp. for $s << 0$), where the adapted homotopy used in defining Equation \ref{sFE} satisfies $(H^+,J^+)=(H,J)$ (resp. $(H^-,J^-) = (H,J)$).
+is defined in the obvious analogous manner. \end{definition} Every Floer-type cylinder considered in this paper admits, due to exponential convergence at the ends, essentially unique positive and negative asymptotic representatives, determined up to a restriction of the domains of $U^\pm$ to larger values of $\vert R \vert$.
+The main result that we will need from \cite{Si08} is the following (this is Theorem $2.2$ of the quoted work, paraphrased for our setting). \begin{theorem} Let $(H,J)$ be a non-degenerate Floer pair, $x \in Per_0(H)$ and let $u, v$ solve Equation \ref{sFE} for $s >> 0$ (resp. for $s << 0$), where the adapted homotopy used in defining Equation \ref{sFE} satisfies $(H^+,J^+)=(H,J)$ (resp. $(H^-,J^-) = (H,J)$).
 Suppose moreover that $u_s$ and $v_s$ both converge to $x$ as $s \rightarrow \infty$ (resp. $ s \rightarrow -\infty$).
 Let $U$ and $V$ be positive (resp. negative) asymptotic representatives of $u$ and $v$ respectively.
 Then either $U \equiv V$ or there exists a strictly negative (resp. strictly positive) eigenvalue $\lambda \in \sigma(A_{x,J})$ and an eigenvector $\xi$ with eigenvalue $\lambda$ such that